xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

 ## Configure Katalon Studio on Linux

-This section provides some additional setup for Mobile and Web Services.
+This section provides some additional setup for Web Services.

-### Mobile

-1. Install Node.js.
-See Node.js documentation: [Node.js for Linux](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).

-2. Install Appium by typing this in the Terminal:

-    ```groovy
-    npm install -g appium
-    ```

-  * If you see an EACCES error with the Appium installation command, follow the instructions of npm documentation here: [Resolving EACCES permissions errors when installing packages globally](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

-  * If you encounter an error related to that Java `jar` file can't be found, you might need to add the environment variable: `KATALON_JAVA_HOME= <JRE_location>`.
-  * Set the Appium directory manually in **Katalon Studio Preferences**.
-The default directory should be `/usr/lib/node_modules/appium/`.

 ### Web Services